sgcjw/CDE4301_website/content/report/final_report.md

 ## 4. Value Proposition

 ### 4.1 Stakeholders
-The first group of stakeholders in this project are the members of the ST Engineering USV Team, who will directly involve in the design, integration, and testing of the new USV.
-Their primary task is to ensure that the new platform meets all technical and operational requirements set by users.
+The first group of stakeholders in this project are the members of the ST Engineering USV Team, who will directly involve in the design, integration, and testing of the USV.
+Their primary task is to ensure that the platform meets all technical and operational requirements set by users.

 The second group of stakeholders are the end-users of the USVs, such as maritime security agencies, port authorities, and research institutions.
 These organisations deploy the vehicles for operational tasks and are also responsible for performing maintenance and repair activities when faults occur.